-The initial corridor to access the TRM reserves was driven east 15,000 feet between the underground mine works of the Valley Camp Coal mines to the south and Windsor's Beech Bottom mine to the north.
+The initial corridor to access the TRM reserves was driven east 15,000 feet between the underground mine works of the Valley Camp Coal mines to the south and Windsor's Beech Bottom Mine to the north.
 From examining old works, these mines were successful room and pillar mines.
 The Windsor mine eventually converted to a successful longwall operation.
-The years of operations and production statistics for these adjacent mines are unavailable.
+The Bailey and Enlow Fork mines currently operate eastward.